-Have you recently noticed a cluster of white bumps taking refuge on your face?
+Have you recently noticed a cluster of white bumps taking refuge on your face or another part of your body?
 Whatever you do, don’t squeeze them.
-Those pesky little bumps aren’t whiteheads, they’re called milia cysts.
+Those pesky little bumps on the skin aren’t whiteheads, they’re called milia cysts.

 What are milia cysts?

 A milium cyst is a small, white bump that typically appears on your nose and cheeks but can also sprout around your eyelids and genitals as well.

 “These cysts are filled with a skin protein known as keratin just below the surface of the skin,” said Trevor Thompson, MD, a dermatologist at Banner Health Center in Peoria, AZ.

 Nicknamed ‘milk spots,’ milia are commonly associated with newborn babies, but they can sprout on children and adults as well.
 Typically, they don’t travel alone but in clusters.

 Unlike your zits, whiteheads and blackheads, milia are not caused by hormones and blocked pores.
 Many people will develop milia at some point, according to Dr. Thompson.

 He noted that “while developing milia is very common and preventing milia can be difficult, it can sometimes occur more often with long-term sun exposure, overuse of topical steroids or cigarette smoking.”

 Can I get rid of milia on my own?